intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Datasets/inverter Dataset.md

 ![Inverter Data](../../images/InverterData.png)

-# Dataset Structure
+# Request Structure

-The following snippet shows the structure of an `inverter` dataset:
+The following snippet shows the structure of an `inverter` request:

 ```json
 {